pytest-dev/pytest/doc/en/example/markers.rst

     However, if the ``"-k"`` argument is a simple string, no such restrictions apply.
 Also ``"-k 'not STRING'"`` has no restrictions.
-You can also specify numbers like ``"-k 1.3"`` to match tests which are parametrized with the float ``"1.3"``.
+You can also specify numbers like ``"-k 1.3"`` to match tests which are parameterized with the float ``"1.3"``.

 Registering markers